Lplenka/lplenka.github.io/_posts/2016-09-16-summer-internship.md

 ---
 title: "Summer Internship @ ISI, Kolkata"
 published: true
-intro: "This blog shares my experience of summer internship at ISI, Kolkatac and research question I tackled"
+intro: "This blog narrates my experience of summer internship at ISI, Kolkata and research question I tackled"
 ---

 #### **Hello everyone**, this is my first ever blogging experience and I am here to share my experience of summer internship at ISI, Kolkata and some technical details about my internship project.